Softeq/docx-placeholders/README.md

 The simplest case described above is not enough in many cases.
 Let's consider a few alternative cases.

 ### POJO fields and collections
-When there is a POJO java object and we need the fields of the POJO to be used in a template another tag processors should be used - PojoFieldTagProcessor and PojoCollectionTagProcessor.
+When there is a POJO (Plain Old Java Object) java object and we need the fields of the POJO to be used in a template another tag processors should be used - PojoFieldTagProcessor and PojoCollectionTagProcessor.

 A template below shows tags "field" and "collection".